mjoosten42/webserv/config_documentation.md

 ```

 ### Compatibility with NGINX
 Though we have taken NGINX as a standard, this documentation will provide examples of where our implementation does differ.
 Compatibility should not be taken as a hard guarantee.
+An unrecognised directive will throw an error, which includes many of the NGINX directives we did not implement.

 Additionally, most values that are expected within a certain context are initialised by a default value (in line with the NGINX default), and merely overwritten if they are explicitly expressed in the config file.